 Effective civil society support will build on existing groups, initiatives and structures.
 In both the east and the west of the sample, local contributions of time and funds are more significant than external support.
 The uplands informants voiced most strongly that donors should learn the local contexts, build face-to-face relationships, and at this point support community-based initiatives.
 There were persistent challenges to much of the current externally-supported civic activity by “project-CBOs” which is replicated across villages.
 Some existing initiatives make little distinction between “livelihoods” and “welfare” activities.
 Most groups we met are engaged in both, and some are active intermediaries or advocates with the various authorities.

 Though “newer”, civil society in Kayah has more in common with Kachin, Shan and Kayin than with Chin State.
 As in other, less-centred, parts of Shan and Kayin States, there is a thin range of supported civic organising in Pekon and Pinlaung, largely shaped by leaders’ prior experience within larger development agencies.
 Civic capacity in Kayah is more home-grown.
 Amidst the considerable new donor interest, concerns were frequently raised that some of this interest will prove to be predatory, extractive, or dismissive of local social priorities.
-There are already symptoms of consultation-sickness.
-The growing civic bustle in Loikaw has echoes of Myitkina or Taunggyi a few years’ back.
+There are already symptoms of consultation sickness.
+The growing civic bustle in Loikaw has echoes of Myitkina or Taunggyi a few years back.
 While civil society networks are building, and could establish themselves quickly, they are now in a formative phase.
 Effective civil society support will be cognizant of the broader ethnic, political and cross-border alignments that can play out within civil society.

 Township-level civil society is even “newer” in northern Chin than in the Delta or other parts of the uplands.
 It is largely off-the-map of donors, international agencies and Yangon-based CSOs.
 In Tedim (and Kalemyo) there has been little exposure to procedural development.
 From anecdotal evidence this is generally true across Chin State.
 The capacity-support sought by CSOs is more generic and systemic here – initial programme and organization development – and more likely to be addressed collectively for the next few years.
 Chin social divisions will be both a challenge and an opportunity for the development of civil society networks.